 More opportunities will be listed here as we become aware of them.

 Minimum requirements are: Applicants must be US citizens.
-Masters degree required & doctoral or ABD preferred; academic background in one of the fields taught; & at least three favorable letters of recommendation from faculty or professionals in the student?s field, including the student?s advisor.
+Masters degree required and doctoral or ABD preferred; academic background in one of the fields taught; and at least three favorable letters of recommendation from faculty or professionals in the student's field, including the student's advisor.
 Preferred: experience teaching or as teaching assistant.
-Scholars will be compensated as adjunct faculty, according to each university?s collective bargaining agreement.
-Scholars are expected to live in on-campus housing in an apartment that will be provided at no charge & to participate in campus activities.
-Priority consideration will be given to applications postmarked by January 26, 2004.
+Scholars will be compensated as adjunct faculty, according to each university's collective bargaining agreement.
+Scholars are expected to live in on-campus housing in an apartment that will be provided at no charge and to participate in campus activities.

 For information on each university please contact: